Paper Replications

 Rubens Moura

 This vignette leverages the MultiATSM package to reproduce some empirical findings from three academic papers centered around the unspanned macroeconomic risk framework.
 The first segment focuses on replicating the outcomes of Joslin, Priebsch, and Singleton (2014), which laid the foundation for the unspanned risk ATSM literature through a single-country analysis of the U.S. economy.
-Subsequently, I present the multi-country model extension proposed by Candelon and Moura (2021), employing a GVAR approach to capture risk factor dynamics.
+Subsequently, I present the multi-country model extension proposed by Candelon and Moura (Forthcoming), employing a GVAR approach to capture risk factor dynamics.
 Lastly, I introduce the program designed to replicate results detailed in Candelon and Moura (2023), an extension of the previous framework to investigate the term structure behavior of major emerging markets during the unprecedented COVID\(-19\) pandemic.
 It is worth highlighting that, due to limited public availability of bond yield data, I employ, in certain instances, simulated data closely matching the original papers’ construction method.
 Consequently, while the outputs generated by the scripts below may not exactly mirror those from the original papers, the main features of these results are preserved.

 A thorough explanation on the usage of the additional functionalities of the MultiATSM package is available at the package vignette.